The dataset viewer is not available for this split.

 Dataset Card for Breast Thermography

-This dataset contains calibrated breast thermography images, transformed from lossless radiometric JPEG images using the thermal parser tool.
+This dataset contains breast thermography images, transformed from lossless radiometric JPEG images using the thermal parser tool.
 The calibration process leverages exiftool to generate a temperature text file from each image, with the final images stored in TIFF format for improved reproducibility and usability.

 Dataset Details